Rahul-raya/ParaPhrase-Detection-using-Nlp/README.md

 paraphrase detection model using NLP, deep learning techniques.
 The system takes two input sentences and classifies them as paraphrase or not by analysing their semantic similarity and Machine Learning, Deep Learning techniques for classification.
-This paraphrase detection has applications in plagiarism dete
+This paraphrase detection has applications in plagiarism detection, chatbots, text summarization, content validation and intelligent search engines.